Data

 For details on styling, check out the style guide

-Examples in this chapter were using single variable names as it was only illustrating the mathematical operators.
-This is not how you should declare variables in a real program
+Some examples in the notes use single letter variable names as it was only illustrating a concept.
+This is not how you should declare variables in a real program where variables store real information.
+Variable names should always reflect what they store